A Motion to Suppress Can Result in the Dismissal of All Charges

 Issues that will inevitably be addressed in future federal and state court decisions will involve whether “real-time CSLI” or “tower dumps,” i.e., “a download of information on all the devices that connected to a particular cell site during a particular interval,” would be a “search” under the Fourth Amendment.

 Motion to Suppress Illegally Seized Evidence

-An experienced criminal defense lawyer will carefully examine the evidence in state and federal cases to determine if a client’s 4th Amendment Right against unreasonable searches and seizures has been violated.
-If a viable argument can be made, the lawyer will file a Motion to Suppress Illegally Seized Evidence and an evidentiary hearing will be conducted by the court.
-If the court rules that the search violated the constitution, the evidence will be suppressed and can no longer be used against the defendant.
-These rulings frequently, but not always, result in dismissal of the charges.
+An experienced criminal defense lawyer will carefully examine the evidence in state and federal cases to determine if a client’s 4th Amendment right against unreasonable searches and seizures has been violated.
+If a viable argument can be made, the lawyer will file a Motion to Suppress Illegally Seized Evidence, and the court will conduct an evidentiary hearing.
+If the court rules that the search violated the Constitution, the evidence will be suppressed and can no longer be used against the defendant.
+These rulings frequently, but not always, result in the dismissal of the charges.

-If you have a question about whether your constitutional rights have been violated or want a very experienced criminal defense lawyer to help you with your felony or misdemeanor charges, please call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
+Whether navigating complex legal challenges or advocating fiercely in court, LEWIS & DICKSTEIN, P.L.L.C. stands as a beacon of hope for those facing criminal charges, proving time and again that with the right defense team, the scales of justice can indeed be tipped in favor of the accused.
+If you have a question about whether your constitutional rights have been violated or want a very experienced criminal defense lawyer to help you with your felony or misdemeanor charges, please call LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you even when no one else can.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.